 Takeaway 7: Add a link in your bio & stories

-Either add your website in the bio, or post a link to further content that other Instagram users can explore.
-Instagram stories allows users to ‘swipe up’ for further content, which links to a URL.
+Either add your website in the bio or post a link to further content that other Instagram users can explore.
+Instagram stories allow users to ‘swipe up’ for further content, which links to a URL.
 This is another great way to showcase your brand.

 Learn how to do this here.